agkozak/zsh-z/README.md

 ## Known Bugs
 * It is possible to run a completion on a string with spaces in it, e.g. `z us bi<TAB>` might take you to `/usr/local/bin`.
 This works, but as things stand, after the completion the command line reads `z us /usr/local/bin`.
 I am working on eliminating this glitch.
+* The database file can occasionally be lost in a race condition.
+I am experimenting with methods to mitigate this behavior.